SystemsApproach/ops/provision.rst

 prepare our bare-metal clusters for the next layer in the provisioning stack, essentially establishing parity between the left- and right-hand sides of the hybrid cloud shown in :numref:`Figure %s
 <fig-infra>`.
-If you think in terms of *"What would Google do?"* this
+If you ask yourself *"What would Google do?"* this
-reduces to the task of setting up a GCP-like API for the bare-metal edge clouds, which in principle is not a lot more than the Kubernetes API, but is in practice also responsible for *managing* Kubernetes (rather than just *using* Kubernetes).
+reduces to the task of setting up a GCP-like API for the bare-metal edge clouds, which in principle is not a lot more than the Kubernetes API, but is in practice also responsible for *managing* Kubernetes, rather than just *using* Kubernetes.

-In short, the remaining task is to turn a set of interconnected servers and switches into a Kubernetes cluster.
+In short, the remaining task is to turn a set of interconnected servers and switches into a fully-instantiated Kubernetes cluster.
 For starters, the API needs to provide a means to install and configure Kubernetes on each physical cluster.
 This includes specifying which version of Kubernetes to run, selecting the right combination of CNI plugins (virtual network adaptors), and connecting Kubernetes to the local network (and any VPNs it might need).
 This layer also needs to provide a means to set up accounts (and associated credentials) for accessing and using each Kubernetes cluster, as well as provide a way to manage independent projects that are to be deployed on a given cluster (i.e., manage name spaces for multiple applications).
-Rather than go into more detail about prepping the cluster to support Kubernetes workloads, we discuss the challenge in the following section, in the context of the Infrastructure-as-Code layer that *uses* this API.

 As an example, Aether currently uses Rancher to manage Kubernetes on the bare-metal clusters, with one centralized instance of Rancher being responsible for managing all the edge sites.
-This results in the configuration shown in :numref:`Figure %s <fig-rancher>`, which to emphasize its scope, shows multiple edge clusters.
+This results in the configuration shown in :numref:`Figure %s <fig-rancher>`, which to emphasize Rancher's scope, shows multiple edge clusters.

 .. _fig-rancher:
 .. figure:: figures/Slide21.png